kubernetes/kubernetes/docs/design/namespaces.md

 scenario allows each of registry implementations for the individual objects to not need to take into account Namespace life-cycle.

-Once all objects known to the *namespace controller* have been deleted, the *namespace controller* executes a *finalize* operation on the namespace that removes the *kubernetes* value from the *Namespace.Spec.Finalizers* list.
+Once all objects known to the *namespace controller* have been deleted, the *namespace controller* executes a *finalize* operation on the namespace that removes the *lmktfy* value from the *Namespace.Spec.Finalizers* list.

 If the *namespace controller* sees a *Namespace* whose *ObjectMeta.DeletionTimestamp* is set, and